exception29/Business-Insights-360/README.md

-**Business 360 project is a dashboard which gives insights about the Finance, Sales, Marketing, Supply Chain Data.**
+### Business 360 project is a dashboard which gives insights about the Finance, Sales, Marketing, Supply Chain Data.
-There is an Executive View to enable quick analysis of the overall company performance on the basis of KPIs like Net Sales, Gross Margin %, Net Profits %, Forecast Accuracy, Top and Bottom Products and customers.
+- There is an Executive View to enable quick analysis of the overall company performance on the basis of KPIs like **Net Sales, Gross Margin %, Net Profits %, Forecast Accuracy, Top and Bottom Products and customers**.
-It also enables the Executives to compare the current figures with targets and Last Year data.
+- It also enables the Executives to compare the current figures with targets and Last Year data.
-Thus, loading the data from MYSQL, Excel files and transforming them using Power Query and further creating measured, calculated columns, to generate various visualization, making use of bar graphs, ribbon chart, donut charts, line charts, bookmarks, toggle, this project gave a complete overview and experience of data analysis and creating visualization using Power BI.
+- Thus, loading the data from MYSQL, Excel files and transforming them using Power Query and further creating measured, calculated columns, to generate various visualization, making use of bar graphs, ribbon chart, donut charts, line charts, bookmarks, toggle, this project gave a complete overview and experience of data analysis and creating visualization using Power BI.